scale-it/algo-builder/examples/dao/README.md

     yarn run algob run scripts/run/vote.js

-To withdraw deposited votes (withdrawn from depositLsig to voter account):
+To withdraw deposited votes.
+This is used to unlock the deposit and withdraw tokens back to the user.
+To protect against double vote, user can only withdraw the deposit after the latest voting he participated in ended.:

     yarn run algob run scripts/run/withdraw_vote_deposit.js

-To clear vote record (from voter's account), fails if the proposal is still in progress:
+To clear vote record (from voter's account), fails if the proposal is still in progress.
+This clears sender's local state by removing a record of vote cast from a non-active proposal.:

     yarn run algob run scripts/run/clear_vote_record.js

-To close proposal record (from proposal_lsig as a sender), fails if the proposal is still in progress:
+To close proposal record (from proposal_lsig as a sender), fails if the proposal is still in progress.
+This closes proposal record and returns back the deposit.
+Sender must be an account with a recorded proposal.:

     yarn run algob run scripts/run/close_proposal.js